Tiyo98/farewell-cue-collection/jellymechanics.md

 \
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellyvator.webp)
  \
- Jellyvators make use of a useful mechanic where you drop it by holding down while you release grab which makes the jelly drop in place.
-You can dash up into it afterwards to gain a huge height boost.
+ Jellyvators make use of a useful mechanic where you drop it by releasing grab while holding down which makes the jelly drop in place.
+You can dash up into it afterwards and grab the jelly to gain a huge height boost.
 This is a Jellyvator.

 ----
 ## Jellyultra
 \
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellyultra.webp)
  \
- When you dash diagonally down with momentum like from a hyper you keep your speed until the dash runs out.
-If you hit the ground you gain a 1.2x speed modifier but that also runs out when the dash ends.
-This can be cancelled when picking up objects like jellies which lets you fly across the screen.
+ When you dash diagonally down with speed like from a hyper, you keep your speed until the dash runs out.
+If you hit the ground, you gain a 1.2x speed modifier, but your resulting speed only lasts until the dash ends.
+To avoid losing speed at the end of the dash, you can cancel the dash by picking up objects like jellies and this lets you fly across the screen.

 ----
 ## Regrabs